 You may not be eligible for short-term coverage if:

-If you qualify, you can enroll in a short-term plan directly from an insurer, agent, or health insurance broker.
-Remember, not all states and companies offer these plans, and you can’t purchase them through the Health Insurance Marketplace or a state-based exchange.
+Remember, not all states and companies offer these plans, and you can’t buy them through the Health Insurance Marketplace or a state-based exchange.

 You can enroll in a short-term health insurance policy at any point throughout the year.
 Your policy may become active the day after the insurer receives your application, depending on your health conditions and the medical underwriting process.
 You can also choose your preferred effective date.